tfabris/BlueGigaEmpeg/README.md

 Arduino and Button: Arduino pin 52 digital I/O pin, connected to one of the ground legs of button.
-This same line (or the other ground leg of the button) also goes through 10k pulldown resistor to ground.
+This same line (or the other ground leg of the button) also goes through a 10k pulldown resistor to ground.
 One of the + legs of the button connects to +5v coming from the Arduino 5v pin.
 Follow examples on the Internet of how to implement a simple temporary pushbutton on an Arduino: https://www.arduino.cc/en/Tutorial/Button